How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 • Ubuntu 22.04 default repository (version 4.4.1): No systemd unit is included.
 You must create one manually (see below).

-The following sections cover account selection and service enablement before exposing the Web UI at http://localhost:8080.
-The interface uses admin as the default username and generates a temporary password on each launch until you save your own credentials.
+The Web UI listens on port 8080 by default.
+The username is admin, and the daemon generates a temporary password on each launch until you save your own credentials.

 The PPA and Ubuntu 24.04/26.04 default repository packages ship a templated systemd unit (qbittorrent-nox@.service) under /usr/lib/systemd/system/ that runs under whatever username you supply after the @ symbol.
 Decide whether to run the daemon as your regular login or a dedicated service account so downloaded files stay isolated.